darkmatter08/darkmatter08.github.io/pages/blog-rfms.md

 Robotics Foundation Models (RFMs) are Transformer models co-trained on Robotics data.
 The model takes as input a natural language instruction, like “move the banana onto the plate,” and images from the robot’s cameras, and the model outputs a robotic action, commanding the robot into a particular pose.

 The most exciting recent work in RFMs is the RT- series of papers by Google DeepMind.
-They scaled up RFMs with data from many different robot embodiments, tasks, and data formats, and observed positive transfer.
-As a made up example, data from a single-arm robot on a pick-and-place task actually helped a humanoid robot fold laundry.
+In RT-X, the researchers scaled up RFMs with data from many different robot embodiments, tasks, and data formats, and observed positive transfer.
+As a made up example, data from a single-arm robot on a pick-and-place task improved a humanoid robot's ability to fold laundry.

 This happened because Transformer models are extremely strong generalizers.
 And we’re at the very beginning of the data scaling curve for RFMs.

-There are two important takeaways from this, with respect to training data:
+There are two important takeaways from this work, with respect to training data:

 1. We need more data, and we can generate that data from simulators.
 The [sim2real gap](https://sim2real.github.io/) will shrink because these models are strong generalizers.
 2. RFMs replace the typical perception-planning-controls autonomy stack with a single model trained end-to-end.
 Therefore, RFMs don’t enforce any intermediate representation; instead, the representation is implicitly chosen by learning.
 That compute + learning beats human design is the crux of [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
 This also means that there is no need to label the intermediate representations, _which makes data collection much cheaper and therefore more scalable_.